abav14/gap/README.md

 ~~~

-In rules.yml we are making use of jobs filter as defined it prometheus.yml.
+In rules.yml we are making use of job filter as defined in prometheus.yml.
 We have first written rule to check if group 1 and group 2 nodes are up.
 Then we have written a rule to check chrony service on group1.
 Then we have used combination of instance and job filter to check haproxy service on node3.

 We have also made a rule to check custom parameter i.e. nova_exitval.
 The script was running on node1 in crontab and value is pushed to node_exporter so we have mentioned node1_ip and 9100 port to get that value.
 If the value is not zero then a alert will be sent to AlertManager.

-In the end we have created a rule to check the cpu and memory usage on all nodes if the value is more than 50 (or 70) then a alert would be sent.
+In the end we have created a rule to check the cpu and memory usage percentages on all nodes if the value is more than 50 (or 70) then a alert would be sent.

+We have also used 2 labels here 'severity' and 'severity' that can be utilized in inhibition in AlertManager.
+Inhibition is a concept of suppressing notifications for certain alerts if certain other alerts are already firing.

 <h4> Setup AlertManager </h4>